MMcQueenGNU/Rustin-theme/README.md

 # Rustin
-A theme for GNOME/GTK based desktop environments
+A shell theme for GNOME based desktop environments

 Wallpaper is included in directory